roots/bud/sources/@repo/docs/content/dev/index.md

 ## Testing

-Unit and integration tests are run with `vitest`.
+Unit and integration tests are run with [vitest](https://vitest.dev).

 Most tests are stored in `tests/`.
-Integration and e2e testa have too complex a setup to be run in watchmode.
+Integration and e2e tests have too complex a setup to be run in watchmode.

 ### Unit testing